r57zone/DSAdvance/README.md

 **[Download](https://github.com/r57zone/DSAdvance/releases)**

 ## Credits
-* Sony for the most advanced gamepads and investing in innovation, as well as Nintendo for promoting similar innovations in games.
+* Sony and Nintendo for the most advanced gamepads and investment in innovation, and for driving innovation in games.
 * [ViGEm](https://github.com/ViGEm) for the ability to emulate different gamepads.
 * [HIDAPI library](https://github.com/signal11/hidapi) with [fixes](https://github.com/libusb/hidapi) for the library to work with a USB devices.
 The project uses this [fork](https://github.com/r57zone/hidapi).
 * [JoyShockLibrary](https://github.com/JibbSmart/JoyShockLibrary) for a cool gamepad library that makes it easy to get controller rotation.
 Also some code from this library is used.
-* For [Reddit users](https://www.reddit.com/r/gamedev/comments/jumvi5/dualsense_haptics_leds_and_more_hid_output_report/) for a detailed description of the USB output packet.
+* For [Reddit users](https://www.reddit.com/r/gamedev/comments/jumvi5/dualsense_haptics_leds_and_more_hid_output_report/) for a detailed description of the DualSense USB output packet.
 * DS4Windows[[1]](https://github.com/Jays2Kings/DS4Windows)[[2]](https://github.com/Ryochan7/DS4Windows) for the battery level.

 ## Feedback